 We provide our cough preprocessing code, including a cough detection ML model in our c4science repository, which is also available to the public.

-To learn more about how to use the COUGHVID dataset and preprocessing code, please consult the pre-print of our publication on ArXiv.
+To learn more about how to use the COUGHVID dataset and preprocessing code, please consult our publication on Nature Scientific Data.

 For any questions or suggestions, please send us an email to: email@example.com